danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.editChatAdmin.html" name="messages.editChatAdmin">Make a user admin in a basic group: messages.editChatAdmin</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#htmltomessageentities-string-html-domentities-object-containing-message-and-entities" name="htmlToMessageEntities">Manually convert HTML to a message and a set of entities: htmlToMessageEntities</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#markdowntomessageentities-string-markdown-domentities-object-containing-message-and-entities" name="markdownToMessageEntities">Manually convert markdown to a message and a set of entities: markdownToMessageEntities</a>

 * <a href="messages.markDialogUnread.html" name="messages.markDialogUnread">Manually mark dialog as unread: messages.markDialogUnread</a>

 * <a href="channels.readHistory.html" name="channels.readHistory">Mark channel/supergroup history as read: channels.readHistory</a>